matplotlib/matplotlib/doc/devel/coding_guide.rst

 long line with two shorter and more readable lines.

-Please do not commit lines with trailing white space, as it causes noise in svn diffs.
+Please do not commit lines with trailing white space, as it causes noise in git diffs.
 Tell your editor to strip whitespace from line ends when saving a file.
 If you are an emacs user, the following in your ``.emacs`` will cause emacs to strip trailing white space upon saving for python, C and C++: